ottogroup/schedoscope/schedoscope-export/README.md

  * -c number of reducers, concurrency level

+ * -F number of records to batch before flushing data to GCP Cloud Storage.

  * -A a list of fields to anonymize separated by space, e.g. 'id visitor_id'

  * -S an optional salt to for anonymizing fields